 Who Is at Risk for RSV?

-Most children contract RSV before age two simply because of contact with other children.
+Most children will get an RSV before age two simply because of contact with other children.
 Being in crowded places with people who may be infected or having exposure to other children or siblings who may be infected are common ways to pick up the virus.

-- Young children born with congenital heart or lung disease
+- Children younger than two with congenital heart disease or chronic lung disease

-- Older adults suffering from lung or heart disease, such as asthma, congestive heart failure, or chronic obstructive pulmonary disease (COPD)
+- Adults with chronic lung or heart disease, such as asthma, congestive heart failure, or chronic obstructive pulmonary disease (COPD)

 - Adults with weakened immune systems, such as people receiving organ transplants, people undergoing chemotherapy or individuals with HIV/AIDS

 Nearly 100% of children will be infected with Respiratory Syncytial Virus by age 2.
 Symptoms can be like a common cold.
 However, it can be life threatening.
 Trouble breathing or dehydration are signs of severe illness.
 RSV is the leading cause of hospitalization of all infants.
 Contact your healthcare provider if symptoms worsen.
 Visit lung.org slash rsv to learn more.

 Reviewed and approved by the American Lung Association Scientific and Medical Editorial Review Panel.

 Page last updated: October 10, 2023